🎄 HOLIDAY FLASH: Extra 10% OFF (AUTO APPLY)

 Taboos and Respectful Usage

 Understanding the story of the Dragon Gate is essential before using the symbol.
-It is not just a decorative item; it is a cultural legacy from World of Feng Shui teachings.
+It is not just a decorative item; it is a cultural legacy from the World of Feng Shui teachings.
 We should use it with appreciation for its Taoist and Buddhist roots.

 One major taboo is neglecting the symbol once it is in your home.
 Like real fish, the "energy" of the symbol needs attention.
 Keep the area around it clean and clutter-free so the Chi does not become stagnant.